jeffmacinnes/pyneal-docs/content/createMask.md

 After the scan has finished, use the `getSeries.py` tool from **Pyneal Scanner** to convert the images to a 4D nifti file.
 Note that `getSeries.py` will automatically reorient the output data to RAS+ orientation.
 Thus, by using this data as our reference functional data we will create a mask that is also in RAS+.
 This is good since, during a real-time run, **Pyneal** will be receiving data in RAS+ orientation (see [image orientation](/imageOrientation) for more info)

+`createMask.py` will create an example 3D functional image for reference by taking the mean across time of the specified 4D functional.

 ## Deciding on a mask type